-- ◆ The architecture, scale, materials, spacing, and color of buildings should complement the historic character of the area. - Building setbacks should be consistent with nearby historic buildings and structures. - Where possible, parking should be located to the rear of buildings.
+- The architecture, scale, materials, spacing, and color of buildings should complement the historic character of the area. - Building setbacks should be consistent with nearby historic buildings and structures. - Where possible, parking should be located to the rear of buildings.
 Parking should be screened from roadway and adjacent properties. - Shared access and parking should be pursued before constructing new access breaks and parking facilities. - Existing specimen trees and shrubs should be preserved to the extent possible. - New landscaping should be of a type, size, and scale to complement and enhance the building and site design.
-Native plant and tree species are encouraged. - Signage should be of a scale, size, color, and materials to complement the historic character of the area. - Pedestrian and bicycle access and circulation should be promoted through the provision of sidewalks, bike racks, benches, cross-walks, street trees, and other design features which help accomplish this goal. - Efforts to maintain and reinforce the boundaries of Norge and Toano through open space and site design measures are strongly encouraged.

-Through site design and the proposed special use permit conditions regarding architectural, landscaping and site lighting, staff believes that the proposed credit union meets the general intent of the Norge Community Character Area considering that the site is located on the outskirts of the area.
+Native plant and tree species are encouraged. - Signage should be of a scale, size, color, and materials to complement the historic character of the area. - Pedestrian and bicycle access and circulation should be promoted through the provision of sidewalks, bike racks, benches, cross-walks, street trees, and other design features which help accomplish this goal. - Efforts to maintain and reinforce the boundaries of Norge and Toano through open space and site design measures are strongly encouraged. - Staff Comments: Through site design and the proposed SUP conditions regarding architectural, landscaping and site lighting, staff believes that the proposed credit union meets the general intent of the Norge Community Character Area considering that the site is located on the outskirts of the area.

-Land Use Map Designation: Low Density Residential

-Low density areas are residential developments or land suitable for such developments with gross densities up to one dwelling unit per acre depending on the character and density of surrounding development, physical attributes of the property and buffers.
-Non-residential uses should not alter, but rather, complement the residential character of the low-density residential area in which they are located and should have traffic, noise, lighting and other impacts similar to surrounding or planned residential uses.
-Limited commercial establishments, schools, churches, and community-oriented facilities should generally be located on collector or arterial roads at intersections where adequate buffering and screening can be provided to protect nearby residential uses and the character of the surrounding areas.

-While the proposed credit union and future operations center property uses do not match the low density residential designation of the property, we must recognize that it is already zoned for business use.
-Staff notes that the special use permit is required due to proposed traffic impacts of the credit union, not because of the proposed land use itself.
+- ◆ Land Use Map Designation: Low-Density Residential - Low-density areas are residential developments or for land suitable for such developments with gross densities up to one-dwelling unit per acre depending on the character and density of surrounding development, physical attributes of the property, and buffers.
+Nonresidential uses should not alter, but rather, complement the residential character of the low-density residential area in which they are located and should have traffic, noise, lighting, and other impacts similar to surrounding or planned residential uses.
+Limited commercial establishments, schools, churches, and community-oriented facilities should generally be located on collector or arterial roads at intersections where adequate buffering and screening can be provided to protect nearby residential uses and the character of the surrounding areas. - ♦ Staff Comments: While the proposed credit union and future operations center property uses do not match the low-density residential designation of the property, we must recognize that it is already zoned for business use.
+Staff notes that the SUP is required due to proposed traffic impacts of the credit union, not because of the proposed land use itself.
 Given the sites existing B-1 zoning, this proposal provides an opportunity to develop the site in a manner more consistent with the Comprehensive Plan.
-Staff believes that the proposed special use permit conditions listed below will mitigate the impacts of the proposed credit union which is similar to other proposed non-residential developments fronting on Richmond Road.
+Staff believes that the proposed SUP conditions listed below will mitigate the impacts of the proposed credit union which is similar to other proposed nonresidential developments fronting on Richmond Road.

-CONCLUSIONS AND CONDITIONS
+CONCLUSIONS & CONDITIONS

-Staff finds the proposed use consistent with surrounding zoning and development patterns on Richmond Road but inconsistent with the Low Density Residential Comprehensive Plan land use designation.
-With the proposed Special Use Permit conditions, staff believes that the impact of the credit union and operations center will be adequately mitigated through the conditions regarding traffic, landscaping and architecture.
-Staff recommends the Planning Commission approve this Special Use Permit application with the following conditions:
+Staff finds the proposed use consistent with surrounding zoning and development patterns on Richmond Road but inconsistent with the Low-Density Residential Comprehensive Plan land use designation.
+With the proposed SUP conditions, staff believes that the impact of the credit union and operations center will be adequately mitigated through the conditions regarding traffic, landscaping, and architecture.
+At its November 1, 2004, meeting, the Planning Commission voted 5-0 (Billups and Wildman absent) to recommend approval of this application.
+Staff recommends the Board of Supervisors approve this SUP application with the conditions listed in the attached resolution.